Estimating Racial Disparities in Emergency General Surgery: Racial Disparities in Emergency General Surgery

-Next, we study the weights from an unrestricted model where $L = -\infty$ and $U = \infty$ for the within-hospital analysis.
-Our goal is to understand the extent of extrapolation that occurs if we use the weights from the unrestricted model.
-To assess the magnitude of extrapolation, we can normalize these weights by the sum of the weights in each hospital, which is constrained to be the total number of Black patients, $n_{1j}$.
-This effective extrapolation percentage is 16\% overall.
-Figure~\ref{fig:hist2} contains a histogram of the same measure separately by hospital.
-The mass of the distribution is to the left of 50\%, which indicates that for most hospitals the percentage of weights that extrapolate is less the 50\%.
-There are two hospitals that are slight outliers just above and below 150\%.
-Overall, we find that considerable extrapolation is necessary within many hospitals --- and an extreme amount of extrapolation is necessary for a few.
+We also investigate how constraining the weights to be non-negative prevents extrapolation.
+To that end, we estimated an additional set of weights using an unrestricted model where $L = -\infty$ and $U = \infty$ for the within-hospital analysis using the full set of covariates; this is equivalent to estimating a ridge regression outcome model alone.
+The unrestricted weights are allowed to be negative, which extrapolates beyond the support of the data.
+To measure the amount of ``effective extrapolation,'' we sum over absolute values of the negative weights and divide that sum by the number of Black patients.
+By this measure, 15.2\% of weights are negative overall.
+We also calculated this measure of effective extrapolation for each hospital.
+Figure~\ref{fig:hist2} contains a histogram of the effective extrapolation measure separately by hospital.
+The mass of the distribution is to the left of 50\%, which indicates that for most hospitals, the effective extrapolation is less than half.
+However, there is a substantial fraction of hospitals with more substantial extrapolation.
+In fact, there are several hospitals where the extrapolation percentage is greater than 100\%.
+Overall, we find that, for many hospitals, considerable extrapolation is necessary for balancing covariates with unrestricted weights --- and an extreme amount of extrapolation is necessary for a few.

-In Figure~\ref{fig:scat}, we plot the hospital specific extrapolation percentage against the number of Black patients in each hospital.
-In this figure, we observe that high levels of extrapolation occur in hospitals with small numbers of Black patients.
-We also examined how well the weights balanced the covariate distributions.
-Overall, we found that the weighting estimator for both the state and hospital analyses produces a high level of balance.
-In the appendix, we provide a graphical summary of the improvement in balance in Figure~\ref{fig:bal.plot}.
-See the appendix for more detailed summary of the balance diagnostics.
+To help understand the source of the extrapolation, Figure~\ref{fig:scat} plots the hospital-specific extrapolation percentage against the number of Black patients in each hospital.
+In this figure, we observe that high levels of extrapolation occur in hospitals with few Black patients.
+This is not surprising: when there are few Black patients the weights tend to extrapolate to balance the covariate distributions.
+As such, the restricted version of the weights is useful to prevent extrapolation beyond the support of the data, at the cost of reduced balance.